LibraryCarpentry/lc-open-refine/episodes/04-basic-functions-II.md

 Now we have narrowed down to the lines with a comma in a name, we can use the 'match' function.
 The match function allows you to use regular expressions, and output the capture groups as an array, which you can then manipulate.

-* On the author column use the dropdown menu and select 'Edit cells->Transform'
+* On the Authors column use the dropdown menu and select 'Edit cells->Transform'
 * In the Expression box type ```value.match(/(.*),(.*)/)```  The "/",  means you are using a regular expression inside a GREL expression.
 The parentheses indicate you are going to match a group of characters.
 The ".*" expression will match any character from 0, 1 or more times.
 So here we are matching any number of characters, a comma, and another set of any number of characters.
 * See how this creates an array with two members in each row in the Preview column